Petit Potam - NTLM Relay Attack

 Defense: Possible protective measures

 The patch from Microsoft is of course the first and easiest option.
-The first patch has not completely closed the gap.
-But Microsoft made improvements in May 2022 and “Patch Tuesday” came about Next try, which looks good so far, but unfortunately can cause problems in some environments.
+The first patch did not fully close the gap.
+But Microsoft made improvements in May 2022 and "Patch Tuesday" came Next try, which looks good so far, but unfortunately can cause problems in some environments.
 Microsoft covers the topic in this Post and in this one KB article.

 Windows Update